max-mapper/couchpubtato/README.md

 Once you have the couchapp utility working, check out this repo and go into this folder and execute <code>couchapp init</code>.

 You'll have to have a CouchDB somewhere, but I'll assume you're working with a free Couch hosted by [CouchOne](http://couchone.com/get).
 Create a new empty database to host your feed.
-I'll call mine @awesome-events@.
-If you run @couchapp push http://your.couchone.com/awesome-events@ it will give your database some magical PubSubHubbubb sprinkles.
+I'll call mine <code>awesome-events</code>.
+If you run <code>couchapp push http://your.couchone.com/awesome-events</code> it will give your database some magical PubSubHubbubb sprinkles.

 Now we need to user Superfeedr to hook up a feed to dump into your new PubSubHubbubb enabled Couch database.

-Here's an ATOM feed of upcoming Portland tech events containing the word 'awesome': [http://calagator.org/events/search.atom?query=awesome](http://calagator.org/events/search.atom?query=awesome).

 Go get a free Subscriber account at [Superfeedr](http://superfeedr.com) and use the PubSubHubbubb console to make a new PUSH request.
 Set the Topic to the URL of your RSS or ATOM feed.